 Mark 14:6 “Leave her alone.
 Why do you trouble her?
 She has done a beautiful thing to me.”

 “Why not sell it?”
-The disciples queried.
+They queried.

 “Why not give the proceeds to the poor?“ A noble gesture, they reasoned must be more acceptable to God instead of this waste of expensive perfume.

-No matter that the perfume was the giver’s possession to use as she felt – why did the disciples feel justified to tell her how to offer her gift?
+No matter that the perfume was the giver’s possession to use as she felt, why did the disciples feel justified to tell her how to offer her gift?
 Was it not hers to give how she felt led to give it?
 Obviously she got something right as to this day, even today as I write about her, her offering stands tall in scripture.

 Whatever Judas’ reasoning was, it was false, and it led to his demise (Judas hung himself see Matt.
 27:1-10).

 Judas’ fear of missing out on what he thought was his “due,” cost him his life.
 Imagine what his life could have been had his desire for money not overtaken him?
 He could have been part of a church that “turned the world upside down” (see Acts 17:6).
 Instead, his drive for his “due,” to get what was owed him for his service, drove him away from an amazing possibility.

 Money can always be replaced, but it’s impossible to replace our lives that are intended to be lived for the Kingdom.